ctu-fgis/2025-b-jvf-dtm-xsd/doc/docs_src/about.md

 It then produces two CSV outputs:

-- **summary.csv**: A simple list of all element references
+- **summary.csv**: Provides a overview of key elements found in XSD files
-- **detailed.csv**: A JSON-driven, fully configurable export with exactly the fields you need
+- **detailed.csv**: Contains a full breakdown of elements, types, and attributes extracted from XSD files based on a configuration file.

 **Tested on DTM schema versions 1.4.3 and 1.5.0.beta3.**